rsardek/SRCoreDataStack/README.md

 ```

 ## Example project
 Example project uses [this backend project](https://github.com/rsardek/movies-list).
 The backend project, once downloaded and run on Terminal, can be viewed through browser.
-You make seemless live synching between the apps.
+You can then make seamless live synching between the apps.